 The image below from Marker’s Staring Back photo collection book was posted to the Chris Marker Facebook page today by Ben McGill.
-Marker getting the not welcome please cease and desist moves by the US military police… Neither the image nor the film have lost their significance, to say the least, as the resistance to power renews itself after a short nap of reason.
+Marker getting the not welcome please cease and desist moves by the US military police… Neither the image nor the film have lost their significance, to say the least, as the resistance to power renews itself after a short nap of reason (that of course produced monsters).
 As Ben aptly notes, “Perhaps the best place to hide is in your own book.”

 On October 21, 1967, over 100,000 protestors gathered in Washington, D.C., for the Mobilization to End the War in Vietnam.
 It was the largest protest gathering yet, and it brought together a wide cross-section of liberals, radicals, hippies, and Yippies.
 Che Guevara had been killed in Bolivia only two weeks previously, and, for many, it was the transition from simply marching against the war, to taking direct action to try to stop the ‘American war machine.’
 Norman Mailer wrote about the events in Armies of the Night.
 French filmmaker Chris Marker, leading a team of filmmakers, was also there, and made THE SIXTH SIDE OF THE PENTAGON.